 Note.
-For rules on the disposition of an entire interest reported using the
+For rules on the disposition of an entire interest reported using the installment method, see the Instructions for Form 8582.

 Specific Instructions

 Publicly Traded Partnership (PTP)

 If the "publicly traded partnership" box is checked, you are a partner in a publicly traded partnership (PTP) and must follow the rules under Publicly traded partnerships discussed above.